ITV Evening News: History

-ITV.
-ITN's Early Evening News programme was moved from 5:40pm to 6:30pm and renamed the ITV Evening News.
-The programme was extended to become a 30-minute programme, effectively replacing News at Ten as the channel's flagship news programme which itself was also axed at this time and replaced with a shorter 20 minute bulletin at 11:00pm entitled the ITV Nightly News.
-Initially, the programme was fronted by Trevor McDonald, with Murnaghan and Kirsty Young the most regular relief presenters.
+On 8 March 1999, the ITN Early Evening News moved from 5:40pm to 6:30pm and renamed the ITV Evening News, coinciding with major changes to the scheduling of news programmes on ITV.

-The axing of News at Ten proved unpopular at the time and caused outcry from politicians and the general public, and ratings for ITV's news programmes fell.
+The axing of News at Ten proved unpopular at the time and caused an outcry from politicians and the general public, and ratings for ITV's news programmes fell.
 ITV News at Ten returned on 22 January 2001, with McDonald once again at the helm; Murnaghan and Young became the lead presenters of the dual-headed Evening News.
 Mary Nightingale replaced Young a few months later when Young decided not to return following maternity leave.
 Mark Austin replaced Murnaghan following his defection to BBC News in late 2002.

-The programme relaunched on 2 February 2004 in what was then a state of the art virtual studio set dubbed the Theatre of News along with the other ITV News programmes.
+The programme relaunched on 2 February 2004 in what was then a state of the art virtual studio set dubbed the Theatre of News by the media, along with the other ITV News programmes.
 The move saw the ITN newscasters standing (or walking) in front of a news-wall and presenting graphics to viewers.
 The Theatre of News was scaled back following a relaunch on 9 February 2009, with a return to a more traditional style of presenters sat behind a desk.

 On 3 August 2009, it was announced that after 16 years co-presenting London Tonight, Alastair Stewart was to leave the regional news programme to become lead co-presenter of the ITV Evening News.
 Mark Austin would focus on ITV News at Ten, but continue as a relief presenter for the 6.30pm bulletin.

-On 2 November 2009 the programme was retitled as the ITV News at 6:30.
+On 2 November 2009, the programme was retitled as the ITV News at 6:30.
 The studio set was virtual, using a new green screen electronic compositing system known as 'Ultimatte'.
 Virtual sets can be created instantly and at low cost.
 Unlike traditional Chroma key systems, Ultimatte allows for such things as full camera movement and can generate artificial reflections on glass and metallic surfaces.